monasca/monasca-docker/CONTRIBUTING.md

  * A `!push <module>` tag is included in the merge commit message

 Several components are not given explicit versions as they track upstream Git repositories, so tags are generated automatically at build time.
-As these automatic
+These components will generally have an alias in `build.yml` that looks like `:master-{date}-{time}`.

+In these instances, `build.yml` will not generate a diff and so no images will be built automatically.
+A `!push <module>` tag in the merge commit message can be used to trigger a rebuild manually.

 #### Example workflow: updating `monasca-agent`